HackYourFuture/Assignments/1-JavaScript/Week4/README.md

 :question: Please answer question **q3** of the `quiz` object.

-Press the button **Stepping over next function call**.
+Press the button **Step over next function call**.
 As you can see the execution is now stopped at line 31.
-The whole function call, which spanned (due to Prettier) four lines is executed and stepped over.
-If we examine the console at the bottom of the screen we can see that the variable `name` was displayed correctly, but `wallet.name` was undefined.
-As we saw earlier in the Scope panel, a `wallet` object doesn't include a `name` property.
+The whole function call, which spans (due to Prettier) four lines is executed and stepped over.
+If we examine the console at the bottom of the screen we can see that the variable `name` is displayed correctly, but `wallet.name` is `undefined`.
+That is, as we saw earlier in the Scope panel, because a`wallet`object doesn't include a`name` property.

-The `name` variable, as well as the `cash` variable are deliberately made _private_ to each instance of a `wallet` object, by means of a _closure_.
-We don't want to give external code the ability to change the name of the wallet owner or change its cash amount.
-However, we _do_ want to give some form of **read-only** access to these variables.
+The `name` variable, as well as the `cash` variable were intentionally made _private_ to each instance of a `wallet` object, by means of a _closure_.
+This to avoid that external code, accidentally or with malicious intent, changes the name of the wallet owner or change its cash amount.
+However, we _do_ want to give **read-only** access to the information these variables hold.
 For this purpose the `wallet` object provides two functions, `reportBalance()` and `getName()`, that _do_ have access to the "_closed-in_" variables (or actually, in this case, _parameters_) `name` and `cash`.
 We can therefore fix the `undefined` bug by replacing `wallet.name` with `wallet.getName()`.

 Let's try and make that change in the VSCode editor window.
 Prettier will probably now cause the `console.log` call to span five lines.